 WHAT IS AN OUTCOME?

 ❝ an outcome answers the question: 'Is this person better?' ❞

 Different stakeholders have very different motivations for wanting to know about outcomes.
-An outcome can be the result of natural change or of a treatment process.
+Outcomes can be at societal through to individual levels along the recovery journey.

 What does 'being better' mean?

 What makes for a good outcome, 'being better', depends on who is asking.
 People recovering from addiction and their family and friends tend to emphasise abstinence.
 Other stakeholders are likely to stress their area of interest: for example addiction therapists are interested in a person's quality of life, social workers are interested in child protection, politicians are interested in costs and the public health.

 An outcome is the result of an active intervention, such as a treatment programme or joining a self help group, or something more naturally occurring, such as getting older or a new relationship.
 There may be more than one outcome that is important to measure.
 For more technical information go to ⏱ Categories of Outcome So, the choice of measure depends on what you want to know: